h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 - A **Two-Hour Test Drive session**: Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.

-  - Need a **Two-Hour Test Drive** session?Follow the instructions [on this quick tutorial](https://h2oai.github.io/tutorials/getting-started-with-driverless-ai-test-drive/#2) to get a Test Drive session started.
+  - Need a **Two-Hour Test Drive** session?
+Follow the instructions [on this quick tutorial](https://h2oai.github.io/tutorials/getting-started-with-driverless-ai-test-drive/#2) to get a Test Drive session started.
 After the Driverless AI Test Drive session starts, continue reading the remaining prerequisites of this tutorial then start [Task 1: Product Tour](https://h2oai.github.io/tutorials/automatic-ml-intro-test-drive-tutorial/#2).

   - Already have a **Two-Hour Test Drive** session?
 Continue reading the remaining prerequisites of this tutorial then start [Task 1: Product Tour](https://h2oai.github.io/tutorials/automatic-ml-intro-test-drive-tutorial/#2).